dinarly/Story/README.md

 Sakura nodded and Abdallah looked confused!

+Tasnim explained: “Cryptography is a branch of Mathematics which is very important and vital in our everyday lives.”

+Abdallah still looked confused!

 Tasnim said: “Do not worry Abdallah.
 With the right intention we can both learn about Blockchain.
 It will be fun!”

 Abdallah smiled!